How long is the course?Open or Close

 Full participation is a pre-requisite of certification.
-In some circumstances, for missed sessions, make-up worked can be arranged.
-Please state any days you are unable to make in your application form so we can discuss that with you.
+In some circumstances, for missed sessions, make-up work can be arranged.
+Please note in some instances this will result in an additional charge.
+Please state any days you are unable to make on your application form so we can discuss that with you.

 Will I be able to teach for Sweat at the end of the course?Open or Close

 We hope so.
-One of the main reasons for running the teacher training program is to develop highly qualified teachers for the Studio.
+One of the main reasons for running the teacher training program is to develop highly qualified teachers for the studio.
 At the end of the program, we will identify people to join the Sweat Studios Training Academy.
-The Academy will help you make the move from newly qualified teacher to Sweat junior instructor teaching our Sweat Hot classes.
+The Academy will help you make the move from newly qualified teacher to Sweat junior instructor.
 As part of the Academy program you’ll work with senior Sweat teachers.
 You’ll be given developmental feedback to make you a truly great instructor.
-You’ll have the opportunity to teach a trial class for us in front of real clients, and, all being well, we’d aim to have you teaching your own classes on the timetable soon after graduation.
+You’ll have the opportunity to teach a trial class for us, and, all being well, we’d aim to have you teaching your own classes on the timetable soon after graduation.

-Tell me more about the mentor program...Open or Close
+Tell me more about the buddy program...Open or Close

 We won’t lie, embarking on a 200 hour teacher training program is hard work.
 Particularly if you’re doing it on top of a full-time job.
 There’s a lot to learn and it can be overwhelming at times.
-Our mentor program pairs you with a member of the Sweat teaching team who’s been through it all before.
+Our buddy program pairs you with someone who’s been through it all before.
 They’ll be a shoulder to cry on but, most importantly, will pep you up when you need it.
-They can share their tips for learning dialogue, give you constructive feedback on your teaching and share their wealth of yoga knowledge and experience.

 Do I need to live in Milton Keynes?Open or Close

 No. You’re able to travel in each day for the course.
-Alternatively we can help you find accommodation if you’d like to stay for the weekend.
-There are a number of hotels just a stone’s throw away from the Studio that offer preferential rates at weekends.
+Alternatively, there are a number of hotels just a stone’s throw away from the studio that offer preferential rates at weekends.